 You might still think of Nanna cutting along the dotted line for 10 cents off a bunch of bananas, but the world of coupons has evolved a lot since then.
 And they are very much still alive.
 In fact, most estimates say that 85-90% of American consumers use coupons.
 People are trying out new retailers and telling their friends about it.
 Print coupons are quickly being replaced by digital offers through email, text, apps, or social media.
-But, if anything, the demand for deals and promotions is greater than ever.
-So what does that mean for retailers?
+But, if anything, the demand for deals and promotions is greater than ever so there are definitely some huge advantages of coupons for retail businesses.
+What does that mean for retailers?
 You guessed it: come up with some competitive coupon deals.

 It’s always cheaper to keep an existing customer than to get a new one.
 BUT, coupons are an efficient and affordable to way to get new people in your doors or on your website.
 Many of them will be one-time shoppers but even getting a few new regulars is great for business.
 A great way to particularly attract newbies is to promote some of your new products.
 A lot of people may want to try it, just not at full price.
 If they love it, paying full price down the road won’t be a big deal.